pranavius/InstanceCollectionHelper/Docs/InstanceCollectionHelper.md

 Button
 ```

-Button to view the item in the appropriate collection journal in-game
+Button to view the collectible in the appropriate collection journal in-game

 ---